suprajee/Password-Manager/README.md

 - 👁️ **Password Visibility Toggle**: Easily view or hide your passwords
 - 🔑 **Password Generator**: Generate strong, random passwords
 - 🗑️ **Password Management**: Add, view, and delete saved passwords
-- 🔐 **Secure Storage**: Passwords are stored locally in your browser
+- 🔐 **Secure Storage**: Passwords are hashed and the corresponding hash is stored locally in your browser

 ## Installation